FreezyAG/News-feed-clone/README.md

 # News-feed-clone-
-A simple news feed GraphQL API where users can post whatever.
+A simple news feed GraphQL API where users can post news and events.